-We first reduce to the case where $G=G^c$.
-To do this, note that by our local system by definition comes form a rational representation that factors through $G^c$, therefore all our associated data is canonically pulled back along the map $S(G,X)\ra S(G^c,X^c)$.
-Hence we assume $G=G^c$ in what follows.
+Finally, we easily reduce to the case where $G=G^c$, noting that our local systems by definition comes form a rational representation that factors through $G^c$, therefore all our associated data is canonically pulled back along the map $(G,X)\ra (G^c,X^c)$.

+Next, we will now reduce to the case where $G^{\der}$ has real rank at least 2, so that we may apply the results of the appendix.
+First, we note that the Tannakian argument above reduces to proving the result for some faithful representation of $G$.
+By Proposition \ref{prop: realrankatleast2}, there exists an embedding of Shimura data $(G,X) \rightarrow (H,Y)$ where $H^{\der}$ is $\Q$-simple and has real rank at least 2, and $H = H^c$.
+Any faithful representation of $H$ induces a faithful representation of $G$, and so we have reduced to the case when the real rank of the derived group is at least 2.

+Henceforth we assume that $G^{\der}$ is $\Q$-simple, has real rank at least 2, and that $G = G^c$ in what follows.
+We first note that both $S_{\cris}(_{\et}\V_{E_v})$ and $\cV_v$ are equipped with flat log-connections.
+We claim that they are \emph{abstractly} isomorphic after an unramified based change base.
+Indeed, $V$ splits as a direct sum of representations after some finite extension of $\Q$, and hence $\V_v$ does as well for almost all $v$.
+For $v$ sufficiently large this field extension is unramified at $v$.
+Hence, after such a base change, both $S_{\cris}(_{\et}\V_{E_v})$ and $\cV_v$ are direct sums of integral models of irreducible flat log-bundles on the generic fiber.
+The claim now follows by Proposition \ref{prop:model}, which applies because every local system on $\ShimK$ is strongly cohomologically rigid.

-To prove this proposition, we first note that both $S_{\cris}(_{\et}\V_{E_v})$ and $\cV_v$ are equipped with flat connections.
-By Theorem \ref{crystallinelocalsystems} these are abstractly isomorphic since they both correspond under the Fontaine-Lafaille-Faltings correspondence to isomorphic local systems.
-Since the categories of Relative Fontaine-Lafaille modules and crystalline local systems are equivallent by \cite[Thm 77]{Tsuji}, they are the same up to a global automorphism of the generic fiber $_{\dR}V_{E_v}\otimes \Q_p$, which corresponds to a global automorphism of the associated $\Q_p$-local system.
-It follows that they agree everywhere iff they agree at a single point.
+It follows that the image of two models in $_{\der}V$ are the same up to a global automorphism of the generic fiber $_{\dR}V_{E_v}\otimes \Q_p$, which corresponds to a global automorphism of the associated $\Q_p$-local system.
+We may thus check that these two structures agree at a single point.

-We may thus check that these two structures agree at a single point, and so we can restrict to a 0-dimensional Shimura variety.
 By the crystalline compatibility on passage to fibers in Theorem \ref{fibercomp} we are thus reduced to checking the agreement for a 0-dimensional Shimura datum $(T,r)$ that is a sub of $(G,X)$.
-We pick $T$ so that it contains no proper $\Q$-subtorus which contains the image of $r$.
+We pick $T$ as the smallest $\Q$-subtorus containing the image of $r$.